drdevlin/ec-weather-js/README.md

 ```js
 weather.hourly.precipitation
 ```
-returns an array precipitation forecasts by the hour.
+returns an array of precipitation forecasts by the hour.

 ## Contributing